anitabee/hello-mcp/README.md

-# Hello MCP Weather Service
+# Hello MCP weather server

-Implementation of the [Build a Server tutorial](https://modelcontextprotocol.io/docs/develop/build-server) in Go.
+Implementation of the [Build an MCP server tutorial](https://modelcontextprotocol.io/docs/develop/build-server) in Go.

 It covers tools to fetch weather forecasts and alerts for specific locations using the [Weather Service API](https://www.weather.gov/documentation/services-web-api).
 It is designed to integrate with the Model Context Protocol (MCP) framework and is intended purely for my learning purposes.